mpark/wg21/patterns.md

 # Introduction

-As algebraic data types gain better support in C++ with facilities such as `tuple` and `variant`, corresponding mechanisms for interacting with them have become increasingly more important.
-Pattern matching is one such mechanism that has been widely adopted by many programming languages.
-These include text-based languages such as SNOBOL back in the 1960s, functional languages such as Haskell and OCaml, as well as "mainstream" languages such as Scala, Swift, and Rust.
+As algebraic data types gain better support in C++ with facilities such as `std::tuple` and `std::variant`, the importance of mechanisms to interact with them have increased.
+While mechanisms such as `std::apply` and `std::visit` have been added, they leave much to be desired.
+Pattern matching is a mechanism that has been widely adopted across many programming languages.
+These include text-based languages such as SNOBOL back in the 1960s, functional languages such as Haskell and OCaml, and "mainstream" languages such as Scala, Swift, and Rust.

 Inspired by P0095 [@P0095], which proposed pattern matching and language-level variant simulteneously, this paper explores a possible full solution for pattern